How Campylobacter Food Poisoning Be Prevented?

-Infection control measures at all stages of food processing may help to decrease the incidence of Campylobacter infections, but the single most important and reliable step is to adequately cook all poultry products.
+The bacterium is sensitive to heat and other common disinfection procedures; pasteurization of milk, adequate cooking of meat and poultry, and chlorination or ozonation of water will destroy this organism.
+[1, 5, 12] Infection control measures at all stages of food processing may help to decrease the incidence of Campylobacter infections, but the single most important and reliable step is to adequately cook all poultry products.
+[17, 27]

-The most reliable method to ensure this is to use a cooking thermometer.
-A metal stem-type thermometer that is numerically scaled should be used to assure that food is cooked to the proper temperature.
-The thermometer should be accurate to + or - 2 degrees Fahrenheit.
+The most reliable method to ensure this is to use a digital food thermometer.
 Document that the thickest part of the chicken, turkey, duck or goose (the center of the breast) reaches 180°F or higher, as recommended by the U.S. Food and Drug Administration.
-The agency recommends at least 165°F for stuffing, 170°F for ground poultry products, and that thighs and wings be cooked until juices run clear.
+[14, 17] The FDA and its Model Food Code recommends at least 165°F for stuffing, 170°F for ground poultry products, and that thighs and wings be cooked until juices run clear.
+[17, 27]

-Other control measures of import that are available to consumers and food service personnel to prevent campylobacteriosis include the following:
+There are a large number of control measures of import that are available to consumers and foodservice personnel to prevent the transmission of Campylobacter.
+[17, 21, 27] These control measures include the following:

 - Choose the coolest part of the vehicle (generally the trunk in winter and cab in summer) to transport meat and poultry home from the market.